sous-chefs/openvpn/README.md

 ### `openvpn::users`

-Utilizes a data bag called `users` to generate OpenVPN keys for each user. [chef-solo-search](https://github.com/edelight/chef-solo-search) is required in order to use this recipe with Chef-Solo, although it is not a dependency of this cookbook.
+Utilizes a data bag called `users` to generate OpenVPN keys for each user.

 ### `openvpn::easy_rsa`